Vanosz/Disciples2-ROTE-Editor-Releases/README.md

 Save your time and give you access to the DBs of the game for manual editing.
 The function "save" is present

 ### ✅ Simple Internet Browser
-Inside the **HELP menu**, you could use the help window like a inet browser if you need to search for something.
+Inside the **HELP menu**, you could use the help window like an internet browser if you need to search for something.
 It doesn't have most of the functions of browsers, but still useful for simple searches.
 Has a **"HOME"** button for returning to the help window.